redhat-na-ssa/flyingthings/docs/WORKSHOP.md

 Now you can run the main components and pipeline installer.
 These scripts are idempotent and can be run sequentially so you can launch them from the same command line.

 We've also included an initial training for "flyingthings" which produces the first model.
 While optional, we recommend running it as well as it performs a training and deployment to test that all components and autoscaling have been installed and configured properly.
+- Note: The training will take approximately 6 minutes, but it can take up to 12 minutes for the autoscaler to provision the GPU node.
+You could provision the node after running the `bootstrap.sh` script by increasing the node count on the gpu machineset from 0 to 1.
+Once the new node has completed provisioning and operator installations it should be ready for training.

 ```
 scripts/01-setup-pipelines.sh